-This Champion Points Beginner Guide is here to help you understand this very complex skill system and get rid of misconceptions and questions that you might have.
+This Champion Points Beginner Guide for ESO is here to help you understand this very complex skill system and get rid of misconceptions and questions that you might have.

 It is a very unique way of improving your character and an often misunderstood leveling system.

 Important!
 Champion Points can be used on all of your characters.
 They are account-wide, and they can be spent on a new character, meaning that if you decide to start a new character, it will already have all the Champion Points you earned on your level 50+ toon.

 While you can play on PC/Mac on both Mega Servers with your one account, they do count as two separate ones, so nothing transfers.

 If you should have more questions than are being answered in this Champion Points Beginner Guide, feel free to join the Discord!